psrenergy/ncp-release-notes/docs/home.md

 * Added the automatic unit conversion in Target Storage screen.
 * Added a new language in the graphical interface (French).
 * Deprecated the option to define hourly/daily production factor for hydro plants.
-* New output results file: Maximum operative storage violation.
+* New output results file:
+** Maximum operative storage violation.
-* New output results file: Thermal shutdown.
+** Thermal shutdown.
-* New output results file: Renewable over generation.
+** Renewable over generation.
-* New output results file: Thermal operative average cost.
+** Thermal operative average cost.
 * Add the possibility to define the constraints of the thermal plants startup minimum time screen in floating point numbers.

 ## Corrections